Hui Cao: Early life and education

 Cao became interested in physics as a young child, when her father, a professor of physics at Peking University, asked her what travels furthest and fastest.
 When she learned that the answer was light, she became fascinated by the discipline of optics.
-Cao earned her undergraduate degree in physics at Peking University.
+Cao earned her undergraduate degree in physics at Peking University in Beijing, China.
 She moved to the United States for her graduate studies, where she joined Princeton University as a graduate student in mechanical & aerospace engineering.
 She enjoyed the focus of the United States' training on independent, inquisitive thinking.
 After completing her master's degree, Cao joined Stanford University as a PhD student in applied physics.
 At Stanford she worked on semiconductor cavity quantum electrodynamics with Yamamoto Yoshihisa.
 Her doctoral research was published as a monograph by Springer Publishing.
 She and co-workers proposed a novel exciton-polariton light-emitting diode.